gchure/phd/docs/src/chapter_01/section_06_conclusion.md

 proteome fraction dedicated to metabolism.
 This direct competition for resources between the proteins involved in translation (ribosomes, elongation factors, etc.) and metabolic networks has been shown previously [@klumpp2008;
-@scott2010a; @hui2015] and suggests a strong evolutionary constraint in how resources can be optimally partitioned.
+@scott2010a; @hui2015] and suggests a strong evolutionary constraint on how resources can be optimally partitioned.

 ![**Allocation of cellular resources induces compositional structure in the *E. coli* proteome.** (A) The total proteome mass of the five major annotated COG categories is shown as a function of the experimental growth rate.
 Different marker shapes represent different data sets.
-(B) The total fraction of the proteome dedicated to metabolic machinery plotted as a function of the total proteome mass dedicated to the processes of the central dogma.
+(B) The fraction by mass of the protome dedicated to metabolic machinery plotted as a function of the total proteome mass dedicated to the processes of the central dogma.
 Different shapes correspond to the different data sets shown in (A).
 Color indicates increasing growth rate from yellow to dark blue.
 Data shown in this figure come from